BetterWayElectronics/secure-wireguard-implementation/README.md

 This is the configuration that I had used.
-The server names line can be removed, should you do this it will result in the DNSCrypt service probing every available server on start-up and determining the fastest one based on your location and the rules written below (I recommend this, but you will likely just get local servers regardless).
+The server names line can be removed, should you do this it will result in the DNSCrypt service probing every available server on start-up and determining the fastest one based on your location and the rules written below.

-You should generally select your own DNS servers, those which suit your needs.
+I recommend that you select your own DNS servers, those which suit your needs.
 Visit `https://dnscrypt.info/public-servers/` and select the names of the servers add them to the `dnscrypt-proxy.toml` file under `server_names`, for example:

 `server_names = ['deffer-dns.au', 'publicarray-au', 'publicarray-au2', 'publicarray-au2-doh', 'publicarray-au-doh', 'cloudfare']`

-Start the DNSCrypt in another window again but with the following command `./dnscrypt-proxy -resolve google.com` if this succeeded you are now safe to install DNSCrypt as a service with the command `./dnscrypt-proxy -service install`.
+Once the config is complete open DNSCrypt in another window again but with the following command `./dnscrypt-proxy -resolve google.com` if this succeeded you are now safe to install DNSCrypt as a service with the command `./dnscrypt-proxy -service install`.

 Feel free to make a final confirmation test of the DNS by running `nslookup -q=A whoami.akamai.net` and looking at the respondant IP, thats your DNS.
-You can also go to `www.dnsleaktest.com` to see which server/s you're using.
+You can also go to `www.dnsleaktest.com` on your client device to see which server/s you're using.

 ## WireGuard ##